delftswa2017/desosa2017/vscode/chapter.md

 ## Conclusion

 The goal of this chapter was researching the open-source project Visual Studio Code and presenting a detailed description on the software architecture, aswell as the factors it depends on to be a success.
-These factors are determined in the development view, performance perspective, technical debt and by interviewing [@egamma](https://github.com/egamma).
+These factors are determined in the development view, performance perspective, technical debt and by interviewing [Erich Gamma](https://github.com/egamma).
 In the chapter is concluded that the architecture is divided in different layers and that continuous integration tools and linters are used for maintaining code quality.
 Visual Studio Code development is driven by the community, prioritization of features comes from issue tracking and every week a feature is implemented and optimized by the internal development team.
 The chapter indicates the importance of a structured workflow that can ever be improved so that code quality can be maintained, even with many developers contributing.